 And now that she's a bit older, she has an incredible vocabulary.
 We can never believe how many words she's come up with, and I think it's largely because her parents and family have put so many words into her by responding to her when she was quite young and beginning to speak.

 Our goal is to both increase our children's vocabulary and introduce them to our fascinating world.
 At times, I've stretched Natalia beyond her ability.
-She'll point to something and I'll go into a very detailed description of what it is and how it works, and she just glazes over.
-I think, well, she wasn't ready.
-But I don't think it's hurt her.
+She'll point to something and I'll go into a very detailed description of what it is and how it works, and she her eyes glaze over.
+I think, "Well, she wasn't ready."
+But I don't think my too-complex explanation has hurt her.
 I'll just bring it up again at a later point in time.

 So to affirm what you probably already know by instinct: please talk to the babies in your life.
 Respond to them, coo to them, read to them, enjoy them.
 Watch in delight as they learn to speak!
 And be assured you're preparing them wonderfully for future learning.